Homocystinuria due to CBS deficiency

 Homocystinuria due to CBS deficiency is an inherited disorder in which the body is unable to process certain building blocks of proteins (amino acids) properly.
 This form of homocystinuria is caused by the lack of an enzyme called cystathionine beta-synthase, which results from a mutation in the CBS gene.
 It is characterized by dislocation of the lens in the eye, an increased risk of abnormal blood clots, and skeletal abnormalities.
 Problems with development and learning are also evident in some cases.
 Homocystinuria due to CBS deficiency is inherited in an autosomal recessive pattern.
 Treatment aims to correct the biochemical abnormalities, especially to control blood homocystine concentration and prevent thrombosis (blood clots).
 Vitamin B6 (pyridoxine) therapy, protein-restricted and methionine-restricted diets, betaine treatment, and/or folate and vitamin B12 supplementation may be used to manage the condition.

 - Genetics Home Reference (GHR) contains information on Homocystinuria due to CBS deficiency.
-Click on the link to go to GHR and review the information.
+This website is maintained by the National Library of Medicine.

 - PubMed is a searchable database of medical literature and lists journal articles that discuss Homocystinuria due to CBS deficiency.
 Click on the link to view a sample search on this topic.